 Van der Ploeg’s tendency to borrow from literary terms is significant.
 She is compelled by representational imagery for the qualities it shares with literature: an ability to be didactic, to create a fiction in which to probe at the truth.
 As a reader and an occasional writer of poetry and short stories, she has a sharp interest in language, as intimated by her titles.
 For her, writing runs parallel to making, and titles precede, or prompt, the actual artwork.

 Here it feels relevant to note the finesse of Anna’s practice.
 Though the catalyst to a work is loosely conceptual, her process is labour-intensive, perceptive and specialized.
-Her dexterity and moxie – she makes her own clothes, is building a house with her partner, and generally a quick study in hand work – are not unrelated to her imagery or her mediums.
+Her dexterity and moxie – she makes her own clothes and generally a quick study in hand work – are not unrelated to her imagery or her mediums.
 Recently, carved, painted wood blocks have come out of her sustained interest in the confluence of print, painting and sculpture.
 In 2017, her experience as a printmaker led her to Japan, where she trained in Mokuhanga: traditional woodblock printmaking.